 Source of information Explanation of benefit 3 Consumer preference Boost sales volume: Offering products with a wider range of colours and designs caters to a broader customer base, which could lead to increased sales.
-4 Reputation / Reviews of product Brand reputation: Choosing goods from reputable brands help attracts and retains loyal customers easily, fostering a consistent and reliable customer base as compared to goods of a new brand. assurance, minimising the possibility of sales retu 2) Good reviews: Goods with favorable reviews offers a higher level of quality assurance, minimising the possibility of sales returns due to poor quality, which then also improves the brand image.
+4 Reputation / Reviews of product Brand reputation: Choosing goods from reputable brands help attracts and retains loyal customers easily, fostering a consistent and reliable customer base as compared to goods of a new brand.
+2) Good reviews: Goods with favorable reviews offers a higher level of quality assurance, minimising the possibility of sales returns due to poor quality, which then also improves the brand image.